 Special Occasion License Q&A

-A general permit covers situations where beverage alcohol is used for medicinal and health purposes, flavouring condiments in food preparation, and for specially designated religious ceremonies.
-These activities require one of the following NSLC permits:
+A general permit covers situations where beverage alcohol or ethanol is used for medicinal/health purposes, laboratory and scientific purposes, flavouring condiments in food preparation, and for specifically designated religious ceremonies.
+These activities requires one of the following NSLC permits

 Please complete an online application to request a general permit.
 If you need assistance completing the online form please refer to our NSLC Permits How-to Guide.